Showing posts with label chicken salad. Show all posts

 The Best Chicken Salad Recipe - Video

 I love Chicken Salad as much as Tuna Salad.
-It's a milder taste compared to tuna, so the crunchy veggies and mayo/mustard come forward in flavor.
-My Chicken Salad recipe video will have coming back for seconds and thirds once you've had your first bite.
+It has a milder taste compared to tuna, so the crunchy veggies and mayo/mustard come forward in flavor.
+My Chicken Salad recipe video will come back for seconds and thirds once you've had your first bite.

 The ingredient list is small.
-I like a little fine chopped onion and celery for crunch.
-And those veggies are about the lest expensive ones you can find at any grocery store.
+I like a little fine-chopped onion and celery for crunch.
+And those veggies are about the least expensive ones you can find at any grocery store.

 I also include a tablespoon of pickle relish.
-I find it at my local 99c only Store and Dollar Tree.
-You can add more or less veggies and relish to suit your taste.
+I found it at my local 99c only Store and Dollar Tree.
+You can add more or fewer veggies and relish to suit your taste.
 You can even leave out the veggies for a more meaty salad.

 Poaching Video

-I always can find mayo and mustard on sale.
-And onion and celery are some of the least expensive veggies around.
+I can always find mayo and mustard on sale.
+Onion and celery are some of the least expensive veggies around.

 Chicken Salad is a versatile recipe that's delish between 2 slices of bread, or as an appetizer and spread on any favorite cracker.
 Put a big scoop on your favorite green garden salad for extra flavor and heft.

-So get out the leftover cooked poultry and mix up my latest video recipe of Chicken Salad.
+So get out the leftover cooked poultry and mix up my latest video recipe for Chicken Salad.

 Chicken Salad - Video